Today I read something that touched my heart AND something that made me so angry.

 Whaatt?! 😲 This is HEART-LESS selling!
 She doesn’t need that at all.
 Needless to say, I quit my job after only a few months.

 So that left me with a self-limiting belief “I’m not good in sales.
 I’m not good at doing business”.
 No wonder I didn’t dare to become a business coach years later.

 But I am good at doing business.
 I am good at HEART-FELT selling.
 Really helping people moving forward, in a way that fits them.

 If you really can’t afford my 1:1 coaching, then I’d rather see you in my group programme.
-Or if that would stretch your budget too much, I would advise to start in my online ‘learn in your own pace’ programme, which I will launch soon for $50 NZD only.
+Or if that would stretch your budget too much, I would advise to start in my online ‘learn at your own pace’ programme.

 “But you could earn millions more!”, I hear the guru business coaches say.
 Yeah, but I don’t care about millions of dollars, I care about millions of PEOPLE!